Smash Products of Calabi-Yau Algebras by Hopf Algebras: Introduction

-When $A$ is a $\k$-algebra, being Calabi-Yau means that $A$ admits a finite resolution by finitely generated projective left $A^e$-modules (or, $A$-bimodules), and ${\rm Ext}_{A^e}^i(A,A^e)$ is isomorphic to $A$ as an $A$-bimodule if $i=n$ and is zero otherwise.
-Recall that Van den Bergh duality and skew-Calabi-Yau algebras are defined analogously except that the condition made on ${\rm Ext}^n_{A^e}(A,A^e)$ is modified, namely that bimodule should be \begin{itemize} \item invertible as an $A$-bimodule in the case of Van den Bergh duality \cite{MR1443171}, \item isomorphic to $A^\sigma=\,^1A^\sigma$ as an $A$-bimodule (for some automorphism $\sigma \in {\rm Aut}_{\k-{\rm alg}}(A)$) in the case of skew-Calabi-Yau algebras. \end{itemize} In the latter case, $\sigma$ is called a \emph{Nakayama automorphism.} It is uniquely determined up to the composition with an inner automorphism.
+When $A$ is a $\k$-algebra, being Calabi-Yau means that $A$ admits a finite resolution by finitely generated projective left $A^e$-modules (or, $A$-bimodules), and ${\mathrm{Ext}}_{A^e}^i(A,A^e)$ is isomorphic to $A$ as an $A$-bimodule if $i=n$ and is zero otherwise.
+Recall the following weaker forms of duality. \begin{itemize} \item $A$ has \emph{Van den Bergh duality} in dimension $n$ if it is homologically smooth and the $A$-bimodule $\mathrm{Ext}^i_{A^e}(A,A^e)$ is invertible if $i=n$ and is zero otherwise. \item $A$ is \emph{skew Calabi-Yau} in dimension $n$ when it has Van den Bergh duality in dimension $n$ and, moreover, $\mathrm{Ext}^n_{A^e}(A,A^e)$ is isomorphic to $A^{\mu_A}=\,^1A^{\mu_A}$ as an $A$-bimodule, for some automorphism $\mu_A \in {\mathrm{Aut}}_{\k-{\mathrm{alg}}}(A)$. \end{itemize} The naming in the former case refers to the sufficient conditions for the duality theorem of Van den Bergh on the Hochschild (co)homology of $A$ to hold true (see \cite[Theorem~1]{MR1443171}).
+In the latter case, $\mu_A$ is called a \emph{Nakayama automorphism.} It is uniquely determined up to the composition with an inner automorphism.
 As usual, given $\k$-algebra homomorphisms $\tau,\sigma\colon A\to A$, the piece of notation $^\tau A^\sigma$ stands for the $\k$-vector space $A$ with $A$-bimodule structure given by $a\cdot x \cdot b = \tau(a)x\sigma(b)$.

-To solve the problems addressed in the present article therefore requires precise information on $\rhom_{\Lambda^e}(\Lambda,\Lambda^e)$.
-Under certain conditions on $H$ (like being a group algebra, finite-dimensional, semisimple or cocommutative) and on $A$ (like being a connected graded algebra or a $p$-Koszul algebra), that information is known in many situations (see \cite{MR2115022, MR3188338, MR2678828, MR2809906, MR2905560, MR3250287, MR3125886, MR2813562} for instance).

-The present article aims at describing $\rhom_{\Lambda^e}(\Lambda,\Lambda^e)$, and deriving conditions for $\Lambda$ to be Calabi-Yau, or (when $A$ is a $\k$-algebra) to be skew-Calabi-Yau or to have Van den Bergh duality.
+This article hence describes an inverse dualising complex of $A\sharp H$ when $A$ is a homologically smooth dg algebra acted on by a homologically smooth Hopf algebra $H$ with invertible antipode.
+On one hand, when $H$ is involutive, this description is applied to express the deformed Calabi-Yau completions of $A\sharp H$ in terms of smash products with $H$ of the deformed Calabi-Yau completions of $A$.
+On the other hand, when $A$ is an algebra, this description is applied to give necessary and/or sufficient conditions for $A\sharp H$ to have Van den Bergh duality or to be skew Calabi-Yau (with an explicit Nakayama automorphism).
+As a consequence, the Nakayama automorphisms of Artin-Schelter regular algebras have trivial homological determinants as conjectured in \cite[Conjecture 6.4]{MR3250287}.
+Also, explicit Nakayama automorphisms are computed for the smash products arising from actions of finite-dimensional Lie algebras on polynomial algebras and from actions of $\mathcal U_q(\mathfrak{sl}_2)$ on the quantum plane.